 Please make sure that a full PE kit is in school, including outdoor trainers and plimsolls for the indoor hall space.
-We will be making the most of the weather and will have our PE lessons outside for as long as possible this term, therefore please ensure that you have long bottoms when the weather may be colder.
+We will be making the most of the weather and will have our PE lessons outside for as much as possible this term, therefore please ensure that you bring a hat and sun cream if the sun is out.
 Please also remember that earrings need to be removed or covered with plasters before PE lessons and long hair needs to be tied back.

-Throughout the year, children will be studying a range of topics from our scheme; Rising Stars.
+Computing – Throughout the year, children will be studying a range of topics from our scheme; Rising Stars.
 Each topic will help them to learn and develop skills on a computer.
-This term will specifically focus on becoming digitally literate.
+This term will specifically focus on using computers in a range of ways.

 The intention of homework in Year 3 and 4 is to consolidate, practise and share skills learned in the classroom.
 It is also a chance for children to work independently or with somebody at home to complete a creative piece of work.
 Learning log homework is a chance for the children to be imaginative and innovative!
 The date that the homework is expected to be returned will be written on each piece when handed out.

 Numeracy tasks will be set on a paper sheet.
 Sheet homework will be marked and kept at school.
 Children should also be revising their times tables on a regular basis.

 Children are expected to read daily at home in order to foster a love of reading and practice their reading skills.
 Reading needs to be recorded in the children’s reading record books which will be checked regularly.

 Children will have a list of spellings to learn each week and these will be tested in school, they will consist of High Frequency Words and words that are statutory in the National Curriculum.

 Please don’t hesitate to come and see us if you have any queries or questions about any aspect of your child’s learning.
 We look forward to see you at our various events throughout the Summer term.